treyhunner/treyhunner.github.com/source/_posts/2018-04-27-how-to-make-the-most-of-your-first-pycon-an-introverts-guide.markdown

 ### Open spaces: attend them and consider hosting your own!

-[Open spaces][] are community-run and they aren't decided before PyCon starts.
+[Open spaces][] are **community-run mini meetup events and they aren't decided before PyCon starts**.
 The way it works is that someone puts an index card on the open spaces board to indicate that they're holding an event at a particular time in one of the open spaces rooms that day.
 Then others check the open spaces board throughout the day and attend ones they're interested in.

 During every talk at PyCon there are at least 4 other talks happening.
 There are also 9 open spaces rooms though.
 So you're missing out on over 90% of PyCon at any time!

-If choosing between a talk and an open space, I usually choose the open space.
+When choosing between an open space and a talk, I usually choose the open space.

 There are a few reasons I often pick open spaces over talks:

-1. The open spaces are often more niche and topical than the talks: there are some subjects that exist in open spaces every year but which I've never seen a talk on
+1. Often the **open spaces are more niche and topical than the talks**: there are some subjects that exist in open spaces every year but which I've never seen a talk on
-2. The open spaces are all about interaction and discussion whereas talks are a monologue that often evolves into subsequent dialogues
+2. **Open spaces are all about interaction and discussion** whereas talks are a monologue that often evolves into subsequent dialogues
-3. The open spaces aren't recorded, meaning unless you meet someone who was there you can't get a recap of it later
+3. **Open spaces aren't recorded whereas the talks are**, meaning you can't really catch up on them later

 If you're looking for kinship and conversation, the open spaces a great place to look.

 If you're hoping to *start* a discussion, I'd also recommend creating your own open space during PyCon.
 The PyCon blog will be publishing a post on open spaces soon which I co-authored.

 Disclaimed after the fact: I'm one of the volunteer open spaces co-chairs, so I'm biased in my love for them.